gpii-ops/gpii-infra/gcp/README.md

 This directory manages GPII infrastructure in [Google Cloud Project (GCP)](https://cloud.google.com/).
 It is organized as an [exekube](https://github.com/exekube/exekube) project and is very loosely based on the [exekube demo-apps-project](https://github.com/exekube/demo-apps-project)

-Initial instructions based on [exekube's Getting Started](https://exekube.github.io/exekube/in-practice/getting-started/) (version 0.3.0).
+Initial instructions were based on [exekube's Getting Started](https://exekube.github.io/exekube/in-practice/getting-started/) (version 0.3.0).

 ## Install packages